Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 Of course, for busy moms who have limited time to read, it's important to go for plots with comparatively few main characters.
 Avoid the ones where there are 4 couples that are all mismatched and you have trouble keeping track of them all before they wind up properly matched at the end.

-Here are my recommendations for romantic comedy that you can pick up and put down without getting lost.
+Here are my recommendations for good books for moms in the romantic comedy genre.
+You can pick these up and put them down without getting lost.

 Catalina has a successful career and a wonderful best friend - but there's nothing happening in her love life.
 Her sister in Spain is getting married and Catalina feels embarrassed about still being single.
 Not wanting to disappoint her parents, she had made up a lie about having an American boyfriend.
 But now all her family in Spain wants to meet him at the wedding.
 The lie takes on a life of its own and Catalina needs to find someone who will be her date and travel to Spain with her for the wedding.
 Her co-worker Aaron, who she doesn't get along with, offers to do it.
 If she accepts, can she and Aaron possibly survive the wedding without killing each other?